 Located on the waterfront in Old Town, the University of Oregon Portland programs are housed in the White Stag Block and 109 NW Naito buildings.
 From public transportation to biking to parking, let us help you get here.

 We want to make sure you know what to do and who to call in case of emergency.
-UO Portland offers a 24/7 security escort service for all staff and students.
+UO Portland offers SafeWalk, a security escort service for all staff and students.
 Plus where to evacuate during an emergency and street safety tips.

 UO Portland is committed to utilizing its geographically and culturally unique campus to support the university’s priorities within the areas of diversity, equity and inclusion.